LeetLLM

 Even if the input is clean, the LLM can still emit toxic content, leak sensitive data, or violate a required schema.
 Output guards analyze the model's response before it reaches the user.

-A dedicated safety model is itself an LLM (or a small classifier) that scores a prompt or response against a harm taxonomy and returns a safe/unsafe label, often with the violated category.
-The same model can run on the input edge (prompt classification) and the output edge (response classification), which is why this article injects detectors rather than hard-coding one vendor.
+A moderation layer may use a dedicated LLM or a smaller classifier that scores a prompt or response against a harm taxonomy and returns a safe/unsafe label, often with the violated category.
+The same model can run on the input edge (prompt classification) and the output edge (response classification), so the examples inject detectors rather than hard-coding one vendor.

 The OutputGuard class below takes both the original prompt and the LLM's proposed response, runs toxicity, PII, and business-policy checks in parallel, and blocks or redacts text before it reaches the user.
-This is not an action authorization gate: once a refund tool has executed, hiding a sentence can't undo the refund.
+This isn't an action authorization gate: once a deploy tool has executed, hiding a sentence can't undo the deploy.

 output-guards-inspect-what-the-model.py